DipakPaudel2056/webscraping/Readme.md

 At first i thought the html soup object i was printing in console is what i have to deal with however it is not. we can actually parse as the browser what we see in the browser.

 to windup todays lesson lets create a csv file programmatically and add the  findings in there. and also the url seems pretty dynamic we have to figureout the way to store it somewhere dynamically.

+Well done for scraping data from nike's store, for now the data seems pretty clean. it is just the basic process will figure out the task for tomorrow.